rat-and-catcher/gen-iir/README.md

 NOTE::the top (narrow TW@elliptic-filters) produce different results in Windows MinGW64 and MinGW32 bits.
-All of the things seems related to different FP implementation (FPU-80 bit on 32-bit and SSE2 on 64-bit implementations.
+All of the things seems related to different FP implementation (FPU-80 bit on 32-bit and SSE2 on 64-bit implementations).
 To have "exactly" double coeffs. please reimplement this under high prec arythmetics.

 # gen-iir -- tiny IIR filter calculator